-Prohibits the owner of an Intermediate Care Facility (ICF) or a Skilled Nursing Facility (SNF) from terminating, or making significant changes to, its skilled nursing or supportive care services during the state of emergency related to coronavirus disease 2019 (COVID-19) unless the owner files a bankruptcy petition.
+Would have prohibited the owner of an Intermediate Care Facility (ICF) or a skilled nursing facility (SNF) from terminating, or making significant changes to, its skilled nursing or supportive care services during the state of emergency related to coronavirus disease 2019 (COVID-19) unless the owner files a bankruptcy petition.
 Requires facility owners to notify all residents and their representatives of any resident's COVID-19 infection.
 Contains an urgency clause to ensure that the provisions of this bill go into immediate effect upon enactment.